tidalmigrations/tidalmigrations.github.io/pages/tidal tools/vsphere.md

 1. vSphere Server - Either an IP address or a FQDN that resolves to the correct IP for the ESXi or vCenter instance
 2. vSphere Username - A username that has read access to the vCenter or ESXi instance.
 3. vSphere Password - Corresponding password for the user.
-4. vSphere API Endpoint - The default is `/sdk`, unless you know it is not this default, it can left as is.
+4. vSphere API Endpoint - The default is `/sdk`, It can be left as is, unless you know your setup does not use the default.
 5. Use SSL/TLS? - The default is to use SSL (y), which can be left unless you know you can't use it.
-6. Skip HTTPS certificate checks? - The deafult is to not skip (n), which can be left unless you know they need to be skipped.
+6. Skip HTTPS certificate checks? - The default is to not skip (n), which can be left unless you know they need to be skipped.

-After answering the above prompts, you will see the message
+After answering the above prompts, you will see the message:

 ```
 Login to vSphere successful.
 Saving config file...Done!